OBJECT PERMANENCE by Michelle Gil-Montero

 9 x 6 inches, 77 pages

-(Shipping is free within the United States.
-To those of you located outside the U.S.—there's a good chance you'll pay less for shipping if you order from a source closer to home.)
+(If you live outside the U.S., there's a good chance you'll pay less for shipping if you order from a source closer to home.)

 Praise for Object Permanence: